-•Must have the willingness to work, attend classes, and maintain proper conduct.

-•Must be able to work with a wide variety of people.
+- Must have the willingness to work, attend classes, and maintain proper conduct. - · Must be in good physical condition. - Must be able to work with a wide variety of people.

+Work Experience: (Helpful, but not necessary for acceptance.)
 Familiarity with any type of construction work or any mechanical, hands-on experience would be beneficial.

-•Complete Application.
+- Complete Application.
 (Applications are available on Tuesdays from 8;00 a.m.-noon and 1:00 p.m.-4:00 p.m.)

 NOTE: You must have a photo I.D. to get an application.

-•Pay a \$20 application fee.
+- Pay a \$20 application fee.

-•Take the National Aptitude Test.
+- Take the National Aptitude Test.

-- •Take an oral interview.
+- Take an oral interview.

-- •Take and pass a physical exam.
+- Take and pass a physical exam.

-- •Take and pass a drug test.
+- · Take and pass a drug test.

-•Names of applicants are placed on an eligibility list according to final scores.
+- Names of applicants are placed on an eligibility list according to final scores.

 Selection begins with the top of the list.

-DuPage County Joint Apprenticeship and Training Committee 28600 Bella Vista Parkway Suite 1500 Warrenville, Illinois 60555 (630) 393-1701, ext.
-4
+DuPage County Joint Apprenticeship and Training Committee 28600 Bella Vista Parkway Suite 1500 Warrenville, Illinois 60555 (630) 393-1701